Eldevia/tw-squircle/README.md

 # Tailwind CSS Squircle Utilities

-A blank utility-first squircle plugin for Tailwind CSS.
+A squircle plugin for Tailwind CSS.
 This package provides a set of predefined `squircle-*` classes that you can use in your project.

 ## Installation